hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 {% endhighlight %}
 #Big problems
 We created some code, which allows us to express distributed computations for azure platform.
 Very interesting, but now we are using Microservices pattern.
-You can read more here http://microservices.io/patterns/microservices.html.
+You can read more [here](http://microservices.io/patterns/microservices.html).
 We can decompose our algorithms into small pieces and they could be deployed separately without breaking currently executing pipelines.
 Unfortunately our system described above have a lot of problems which are really difficult to solve.
 With all that hype about Microserices I read many articles and unfortunately found no answers to my questions.
 Let us start from our solution description.
 Our solution has possibility to express only SEQUENTIAL pipelines with a primitive error handling.
 That’s all.
 No possibility to express cancellation,  loops, if conditions and other control flow operators, fork/join parallelization.
 Even with only sequential pipelines, it is damn hard to use.
 1. It is hard to test.
 You can easily test pieces, but it is really difficult to abstract full execution context for all pipelines.
 2. It is hard to add a new pipeline.
 There is many possible ways to shoot yourself in the foot.
 First you need to decompose pipeline into small pieces.
 Decide for every piece which worker should execute it.
 Create message classes for every piece of work.